Skip to main content

 Adding a CHoCH Indicator in TradingView

-Here's how to get it set up:
+Here's how to get one on your chart:

 • CHoCH